Mobile Security Redux: Comparing the Tools

 We have been very keen on exposing the security issues related to mobile communications for activists in insecure environments.
 To that end we have, to date, produced a number of how-to guides that evaluate some of the tools available.

-We just added a matrix of available tools that compares existing applications for secure communications more systematically.
+A little while ago, we added a matrix of available tools that compares existing applications for secure communications more systematically.
 So, here is the line-up of mobile security resources on MobileActive for easy reference:

 We will continue to pay close attention to this space as there are not enough tools and resources yet for activists and journalists to communicate securely via mobile.
 If you are aware of other projects or resources, please add a comment!